Let’s Get to the Root of the Problem

 There are at least 17 different triggers for intestinal permeability according to clinical studies.
-You can find all of those and more listed in the course below at the bottom of this article.
-The three big ones are casein from milk, gluten from wheat and other grains, and refined sugars and carbohydrates.
+You can find all of those and more listed in program I will tell you more about, but the three big triggers are casein from milk, gluten from wheat and other grains, and refined sugars and carbohydrates.

 To learn more about Leaky Gut Syndrome and Intestinal Permeability, we recommend checking out this free webinar, and online course about it.

-Drop the White Poisons like Refined Four and Sugar
+Drop the White Poisons like Refined Flour and Sugar

 Refined carbohydrates could be flours, sugar, or even fruit juices to excess.
 Anytime we remove a carbohydrate or sugar from it’s cellular structure, we run the risk of some harmful microorganism eating it first and causing intestinal permeability.